How the Smith Career Center can help YOU

 SENIORS, GRADUATING STUDENTS, AND RECENT GRADUATES

 - Your resume and cover letter must in perfect order.
 As competition increases for available positions, application materials must be without error and targeted to each individual opportunity.
-Use OptimalResume to develop your resume and then bring your draft(s) to the SCC for Overnight Review.
+Use the available online resources and SCC for Overnight Review.

 - A practice or mock interview will help you prepare for the big day.
 We advise students to meet with their Career Advisor to review recorded interviews in order to receive feedback and additional tips.